abdullah-shamim-2004/abdullah-shamim-2004/README.md

 ### ⚙️ About Me
 - 🎓 CSE student at Chandpur Polytechnical Institute
-- 💼 Building production-ready MERN applications with authentication, payments, and dashboards
+- 💼 Building production-ready FULL-Stack applications with authentication, payments, and dashboards
 - 🌍 Open to remote opportunities (Bangladesh/Global)
-- 🎯 Goal: Join a team as a MERN-Stack Developer in 2026
+- 🎯 Goal: Join a team as a FULL-Stack Developer in 2026

 ---
 ### 🚀 Featured Projects